How to Convert CRT to PEM, DER to PEM, and CER to PFX?

 The PEM format is a widely used standard for storing SSL certificates and other types of X509 certificates, and many servers and software applications support it.
 By converting an SSL certificate to PEM, you can make it compatible with a wider range of systems and ensure that it can be used properly.

-Using OpenSSL or a similar tool, you can easily convert crt to pfx or cer to pfx or any format for that matter, as long as you have the necessary input file and know the correct conversion command to use.
+Using OpenSSL or SSL Converter Tools, you can easily convert crt to pfx or cer to pfx or any format, as long as you have the necessary input file and know the correct conversion command to use.
 It’s a good idea to consult the documentation for the system or application you are using to determine the required certificate format and any specific requirements for certificate installation.